-While listing posts in chronological order is great for your readers to get your latest posts and updates, it can be difficult for them, particularly new readers, to find your older posts, especially when you’ve already blogged for a while and there are hundred of posts on your website.
-This is when archive, categories and tags come in handy.
+While listing posts in chronological order are great for your readers to get your latest posts and updates, it can be difficult for them, particularly new readers, to find your older posts, especially when you’ve already blogged for a while and there are hundreds of posts on your website.
+This is when archive, categories, and tags come in handy.

 Posts can be archived based on months and years as well as categorized into categories & tags, which basically group all your related posts together, and therefore, make it easier for your readers to find them.
 We will talk about them in details in another post.

 Pages are usually meant for “static and unique” type of content such as About, Contact, Terms and Conditions page.
 Although you may want to bring your content up to date once in a while, you probably won’t have something like “About Me 2015” and “About Me 2016” page, will you?
 This is quite contrary to posts where you could have “My first trip to Paris (in 2010)” and then “My third visit to Paris (in 2015)” article.